 Recently, I’ve been issued a ticket.
 Now, while I admit that I occasionally speed (especially if I’m running late for work), otherwise I am a very cautious driver.
-When you’ve had bad experience with the police force (male officers physically searching a female minor, male officer spraining a wrist, and refusing to allow a minor to call their parents [and that was just one experience…), you tend to do everything you can to avoid more interactions with them.
+When you’ve had repeated bad experiences with the police force (male officers physically searching a female minor, male officer spraining a wrist, and refusing to allow a minor to call their parents [and that was just one experience…), you tend to do everything you can to avoid more interactions with them.

 So, the other day, I am driving to my second job of the day and see the local police parked on the side of the road near a disabled vehicle.
 Now, we all know that we have to slow down and move away from that side of the road, to maintain a safe distance from the professional individuals.
 Around here, they call it Scott’s law, apparently.
 (Didn’t know it had a name until the ticket came, honestly.
-Just knew that we’re ordered to slow and move over for emergency vehicles on all the lighted signs on the local section of interstate/highway.)
+Just knew that we are ordered to slow and move over for emergency vehicles on all the lighted signs on the local section of interstate/highway.)
 Pretty easy right?

 I slowed to the typical construction zone speed of 45 mph, and with the hills and curve of our road, I only moved over half of the lane, instead of the full lane change.
 I am very familiar with driving over hills, I live in a hilly area of the States, and this area even included a no-pass zone (on one of the hills, and this one is within a half mile of a curve that people LOVE to speed around…).
 I felt confident that I had followed the scripture of the law.
-Yet, within five seconds of passing the officer’s vehicle, cherries and blueberries was flashing in my side mirror, but sure were not passing when I slowed down a second time.
-I was still issued a ticket (with up to a 10k fine, and possible suspension), and was quoted by the officer that the required slow down is 25-35 mph, along with a full lane change (assumably required no matter the road condition, if we’re going by the amount of vigor in the officer’s statement to me).
+Yet, within five seconds of passing the officer’s vehicle, cherries and blueberries were flashing in my side mirror, but sure enough – they stayed behind me, instead of passing when I slowed down a second time.
+I was still issued a ticket (with up to a 10k fine, and possible suspension of my license), and was quoted by the officer that the required slow down is 25-35 mph, along with a full lane change (assumably required no matter the road condition, if we’re going by the amount of vigor in the officer’s statement to me).

-I’m literally a ball of anxiety in my daily life, so you can guess that I’m basically going to feel like melting into a puddle in front of the judge.
-(Even with good court experiences (for my certificate and what not), I still hate having to put myself in a spotlight, especially as a defense.
+I’m literally a ball of anxiety in my daily life so you can guess that I’m basically going to feel like melting into a puddle in front of the judge.
+(Even with good court experiences (for my certificate and whatnot), I still hate having to put myself in a spotlight, especially as a defense.
 There’s something about being forced to defend myself, especially against a rigged system, that is just utterly bone-chilling.

-But, in my heart of hearts, I hope to show that it was a desperate reach for a ticket (which leads to that all important revenue for the state/district/whatever), on the grounds that had I driven as requested, I would have been endangering myself.
+But, in my heart, I hope to show that it was a desperate reach for a ticket (which leads to that all important revenue for the state/district/whatever), on the grounds that had I driven as requested, I would have been endangering myself.
 I’ll update on this after the court date, if I can still afford my internet bill…jeez that fine is terrifying.

 Thanks for reading my rant, and wish me luck on that court date.
 Goodness knows I’ll need it.